 Look out for the next excerpt from the MR Recruitment Handbook explaining our treasury recruitment methodology.

-If you want any more advice then we are only a phone call away please feel free to call Mike Richards or any of the Treasury Recruitment Company team to discuss any of your Treasury Recruitment needs.
+If you want any more advice then we are only a phone call away please feel free to call Mike Richards or any of The Treasury Recruitment Company team to discuss any of your Treasury Recruitment needs.